 This is a Social Sex Revolution.
 Are you ready to join in?
 MakeLoveNotPorn.tv is seeking creators of all backgrounds to grace their roster, especially folks who are marginalized based on racial, gender, or sexual identities.
-For this effort to truly matter, we all need to be part of the conversation, especially if your voice has historically been stifled.
-If this sounds like you, please drop me a line at ariaxvega at gmail dot com.
-I’m here for all of your thoughts, questions, and concerns.
+For this effort to truly matter, we all need to be part of the conversation, especially if your voice and your vision have historically been stifled.

 We can build the world we want to live in by sharing the love we make.
 How beautiful is that?